 There may be multiple stub-zone: clauses.
 Each with a name: and zero or more hostnames or IP addresses.
 For the stub zone this list of nameservers is used.
 Class IN is assumed.
 The servers should be authority servers, not recursors; unbound performs the recursive processing itself for stub zones.
 The stub zone can be used to configure authoritative data to be used by the resolver that cannot be accessed using the public internet servers.
 This is useful for company-local data or private zones.
 Setup an authoritative server on a different host (or different port).
 Enter a config entry for unbound with stub-addr: <ip address of host[@port]>.
 The unbound resolver can then access the data, without referring to the public internet for it.
-This setup allows DNSSEC signed zones to be served by that authoritative server, in which case a trusted key entry with the public key can be put in config, so that unbound can validate the data and set the AD bit on replies for the private zone (authoritative servers do not set the AD bit).
-This setup makes unbound capable of answering queries for the private zone, and can even set the AD bit ('authentic'), but the AA ('authoritative') bit is not set on these replies.
+This setup allows DNSSEC signed zones to be served by that authoritative server, in which case a trusted key entry with the public key can be put in config, so that unbound can validate the data and set the AD bit on replies for the private zone (authoritative servers do not set the AD bit ('authentic'), but the AA ('authoritative') bit is not set on these replies.